40+ Colorado Elopement & Micro-Wedding Spots

 Cost: $120

-Another beautiful ceremony spot on Dillon Reservoir, and arguably a little more hidden and less popular than Sapphire Point Overlook.
+Why couples love it: It’s another beautiful ceremony spot on Dillon Reservoir, and arguably a little more hidden and less popular than Sapphire Point Overlook.
 This site can accommodate up to 100 people and is available between mid-May and late-September/early-October.
 The group site with the pavilion is tucked along a little inlet and a perfect spot for an intimate wedding celebration as well!

 Cost: $232-$286

-Permits & Reservations: Reservations are required for weddings at Windy Point and can be booked through recreation.gov
+Permits & reservations: Reservations are required for weddings at Windy Point and can be booked through recreation.gov

 Accessibility: Road to Maroon Bells is typically open late-May through early-October.
 Winter access by foot or snow-mobile permitted.